University of Utah Post Doc Res Assoc w/Ret in Salt Lake City, Utah

 Open Until Filled Yes

-The University of Utah Department of Population Health Sciences is accepting applications for Postdoctoral Fellowships to work in shared decision making and risk communication.
-As this position is partially funded by an American Heart Association fellowship, the candidate must have interest in shared decision making within pediatric cardiology.
-Other projects can be in a variety of other clinical contexts.
+The University of Utah Health Sciences Center is accepting applications for Postdoctoral Fellowships to work in shared decision making and risk communication, funded by an American Heart Association fellowship.
+The primary objectives focus on shared decision making in oral anticoagulation and atrial fibrillation, however, other projects may be in a variety of other clinical contexts.

-Fellows will be mentored by Dr. Angela Fagerlin and Dr. Elissa Ozanne.
+The program is led by Dr. Angela Fagerlin and Dr. Elissa Ozanne, and fellows will be mentored by both internationally-renowned decision scientists, as well as internationally recognized clinicians Dr. Benjamin Steinberg and Dr. Daniel Witt.
 The mentoring team has an exceptional track record of helping fellows obtain independent funding as principal investigators ofNIH,PCORI,NSF, and VA awards.